ABOUT

 Additional costs you may incur include: equipment, travel, entry fees, provincial membership, food and facility costs.
 We will do our best to share these additional costs ahead of time.

 Programs are designed to promote fun and progression in all aspects of snowboarding in a team oriented and friendly environment.
-All athletes in our programs get to explore the risk and limits of snowboarding in a safe managed environment with a professionally certified and experienced coaches.
-The program instills basic ethics of snowboarding, while promoting team bonding and learning.
+All riders in our programs get to explore the risk and limits of snowboarding in a safe managed environment with a professionally certified and experienced coaches.
+Programs instill basic ethics of snowboarding, while promoting team bonding and learning.
 There is no specific specialization into a snowboard discipline; all aspects of snowboarding and competition will be focused on.
-The riders will be encouraged to register in local rail and jump events that are suitable to their abilities throughout the season.
+Riders are encouraged to register in local competitions and events that are suitable to their abilities throughout the season.

 REGISTER